eProsima/Integration-Service-docs/docs/is_core.rst

 If all these steps are correctly fulfilled, an *Integration Service* instance is launched and starts listening for incoming messages to translate them into the specified protocols.
-The green arrow on the diagram depicts this behaviour.
+The green arrow on the diagram depicts this behavior.
 Notice that *xTypes* is the common language representation used for transmitting the data among *System Handles*, so we will introduce this library right away.

 .. _xtypes_library: